dlitvak/CarND-Path-Planning-Project/README.md

 Each transition is decided on the basis of the current Ego state and on the basis of the cumulative transition/state costs.
 Cumulative state costs are obtained by adding the cost function results (0 - 1 range) multiplied by the corresponding weights.
 The successor state that has the lowest cumulative cost becomes the next Ego's state.
 The FSM diagram lists the cost functions in the callouts connected to the states.
-In the code, you can find these implemented in Ego.cpp calculate_traj_path_cost function [here](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L556).
+In the code, you can find the cost calculation implemented in Ego.cpp calculate_traj_path_cost function [here](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L556).

 Here is the list of the cost functions and their purposes:
 * [inefficiency_cost](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L570) - decides whether Ego should change the lane based on the estimated lane speeds.
-0 - Ego is in the highest lane speed, 1 - the highest speed lane is at the otehr side of the road.
+0 - Ego is in the highest speed lane, 1 - the highest speed lane is at the other side of the road.
 * [collision_and_proximity_cost](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L614) - looks at the Ego state path and the other car predicted paths (spline lib).
 It decides if in the near future there is an imminent collision (1) or a car gets too close to Ego (0 - 1).
 * [lane_change_readiness_cost](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L660) - evaluates how close Ego matches the speed of the lane where it tries to merge.
-1 - the target lane speed matches: it's better to go from PLC to LC state.
+1 - the target lane speed matches: LC state is preferred to PLC.
 * [lane_off_center_cost](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L690) - evaluates the cost of being off center in PLC state.
 This was introduced to prevent rapid LC->KL->PLC->LC switching until Ego reaches the middle of the lane in KL state.
 * [lane_weaving_cost](https://github.com/dlitvak/CarND-Path-Planning-Project/blob/master/src/Ego.cpp#L711) - time based cost function to limit dangerous weaving between lanes.
 It increases PLC cost for a length of time to prevent rapid LC->KL->PLC->LC switching again.

-Even though the same cost functions (inefficiency_cost and collision_and_proximity_cost) are applied to multiple states, the car's behavior is adjusted by the differing cost weights associated with each state.
+Even though the same cost functions (inefficiency_cost & collision_and_proximity_cost) are applied to multiple states, the car's behavior is adjusted by the differing cost weights associated with each state.
 For e.g. collision cost weight is higher in LC/PLC than in KL state.
 This is in order to encourage Ego to stay in the same lane and lower its speed if a collision is imminent.